 What Comes in a Standard Hardware Kit

 Most complete barn door hardware kits include: the track (cut to length for single or double door), two roller hangers, a floor guide, end stops, wall spacers, and all mounting hardware (lag screws, bolts).
 Some kits also include a door pull and privacy latch.
 When comparing kits, check that the track length matches your door width requirement (track should be 2x the door width for a single door).
+(Need to nail down door dimensions first?
+Work through our barn door measuring walkthrough.)
+Once your kit arrives, our step-by-step guide to installing barn door hardware covers mounting the track, hangers, and stops.

 Browse Dogberry Collections' barn doors - each listing includes a hardware kit with the track style shown in the product photos, so you can see exactly how it will look before ordering.
+Need hardware only for an existing door?
+Shop our sliding barn door hardware kit separately.